HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 If this option is unchecked, any track which ends before the frame range begins or begins after the frame range ends will be excluded.

-Seven figures will appear: a scatter plot, five images with tracks overlaid, and one image with initiation points for growth, fgap, and bgap subtracks overlaid as red circles, green triangles, and blue squares, respectively.
+Six figures will appear: a scatter plot and five images with tracks overlaid.
 For the track overlays, the colors of the tracks correspond to the color map of the scatter plot.
 For example, if we take the 50th percentile for growth speed and growth lifetime we will see four populations in four
 colors: fast and short-lived, slow and short-lived, fast and long-lived, and slow and long-lived.
-The four populations will appear separately in four images and together in a fifth image.
+The four populations will appear separately in four images and merged together in a fifth image.

 It is also possible to divide the population of tracks based on one parameter into three groups.
 For example, if we choose growth speed for